What does Verified by Visa mean?

 Visa Secure, formerly Verified by Visa, protects your Visa card from fraud when you shop online.

-Verified by Visa (or VbV/VBV) is an online security measure for Visa debit and credit cards that now goes by the name of Visa Secure, though it's the same feature.
-It's designed to protect your card from fraud when shopping online.
-Here's everything you need to know.
+Verified by Visa is an online security measure for Visa debit and credit cards that now goes by the name of Visa Secure.
+It's sometimes referred to as or VbV/VBV and is designed to protect your card from fraud when shopping online.

 How does Visa Secure (or Verified by Visa) work?